GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ## What are partial paths?

 Partial paths are a way to debug CodeQL databases where you can see all the edges of the dataflow graph from a particular node.
-This allows you to see data from any node to any other nodes along with all of the edges connecting them that you might be interested in.
+This allows you to see data from any node in the code base to any other nodes along with all of the edges connecting them that you might be interested in.

 This is a very useful technique when you are trying to debug a query and you are not sure where the data is coming from or where it is going to.
-If you as a security researcher and are trying to find a vulnerability in a piece of code, this can be very useful to see where the data is flowing from and to.
+If you are a security researcher and are trying to find a vulnerability in a piece of code, this can be very useful to see where the data is flowing to and from.

 ## How do I use partial paths?